directus/directus/docs/guides/migrations.md

 # Custom Migrations

-Directus allows you to plug in your own custom migration files that will run whenever the `directus database migrate:*` commands are used.

-All migrations have to reside in the extensions/migrations folder
+> Directus allows adding custom migration files that run whenever the `directus database migrate:*` commands are executed.
+All migrations must reside in the `extensions/migrations` folder.

 ## File Name